Not All Knowledge Is Created Equal: Mutual Distillation of Confident Knowledge: Background

 KD is an effective method for distilling the knowledge of complex ensembles or a cumbersome model (usually named teacher models) to a small model (usually named a student) \cite{bucila2006model, hinton2015distilling}.
 Recently, many deep KD variants have been proposed, e.g., self knowledge distillation (Self KD) which trains a single learner and leverages its own knowledge \cite{wang2020proselflc,yuan2020revisiting}, MKD with knowledge transfer between two learners \cite{zhang2018deep,romero2015fitnets,ba2014deep}, ensemble-based KD methods \cite{guo2020online,wu2020peer}, and born-again networks with knowledge distilling from multiple student generations \cite{furlanello2018born}.
-Since we focus on training two learners, Teacher$\rightarrow$Student KD (T2S KD) and Mutual KD are more relevant.
-We present more of them in supplementary.
+Since we focus on training two learners, Teacher$\rightarrow$Student KD (T2S KD) and MKD are more relevant.
+We briefly present them as follows and more related work is provide in Appendix \ref{sec:more related work}.